 We will now create a local public/private

 git repository and this remote hosted by GitLab.
+For the purposes of this lab, we will use

-Log into your Linux VM and change into the directory where SSH keys are stored:
+linux.cs.pdx.edu and change into the directory where SSH keys are stored:

 If you have not setup an SSH key before, perform the following